HETOPE/alx-system_engineering-devops/0x00-shell_basics/README.md

 # Script:
--That prints the absolute path name of the current working directory
-- Displays the contents list of your current directory
+-That prints the absolute path name of the current working directory -Displays the contents list of your current directory -That changes the working directory to the user’s home directory -